Ketel Marte Player Props: Diamondbacks vs. Phillies

-Ketel Marte and his .400 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Philadelphia Phillies and Matt Strahm on May 23 at 6:40 PM ET.
+Ketel Marte -- 1-for-5 with a triple and an RBI in his most recent game -- will be in action for the Arizona Diamondbacks against the Philadelphia Phillies, with Ranger Suarez on the hill, on May 24 at 1:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Phillies.
+In his most recent game he had a one-hit showing (1-for-5) against the Phillies.

 Ketel Marte Game Info & Props vs. the Phillies